 You can prevent saucer spills by filling the teacup only three-quarters full.

 The napkin is picked up and unfolded on the lap, not above the table level.
 A large dinner napkin is folded in half with the fold facing the body, while a luncheon or tea napkin may be opened completely.
 In upscale restaurants, the wait staff may place the napkin on your lap.
 Pause for a moment to make sure you and the wait staff do not reach for the napkin simultaneously.

 If you need to leave the table temporarily, place your napkin on your chair, not on the table.
 Push your chair back under the table if the setting is appropriate.

 In upscale restaurants, the wait staff will refold the napkin and place it on the table to the left side of your plate or on the arm of your chair.
 Return the napkin to your lap when seated.

 The host or hostess picks up his or her napkin to signal the close of the tea.
 He or she makes certain all of the guests have finished before making this move.

 At the end of the tea, the napkin is not refolded but picked up by the center and placed loosely to the left of the plate.

 tea infuser/filter, tea strainer, mote spoon, and caddy spoon

 Tea infusers / filters are used to contain the leaves and permit easy removal of the used tea leaves.
 Some teapots are fitted with infusion baskets, also called filters.
 Be sure to give the leaves inside room to expand in the water when using the stainless-steel wire-mesh infusers, called "tea balls."
-It is advisable to employ two tea balls in making a six-cup pot.
-Avoid cute infusion devices made of pot metal.
-These often impart an unpleasant metallic taint and are, besides, inefficient.
+Use two tea balls in making a six-cup pot.

 Tea filters work best because they allow a lot of water to circulate without releasing the leaves into the brew.